We call Life of Christ CD “the Big Kahuna” because:

 How the LoC lessons are used by most our customers:

 In most Sunday Schools, teachers ‘cherry pick” a lesson or two from the presentations that match up to their lesson for the day.
-Because they won’t fill up the lesson time, they are often preceded by “Opening” questions and discussion, and followed up with other activities, including other software, such as working on the lesson’s memory verse in Cal & Marty’s Scripture Memory Game CD, or using Let’s Talk CD to create some computer-spoken responses to questions the teacher has about the Life of Christ lesson.
-(I actually designed Let’s Talk CD after I had taught a Life of Christ lessons where I wished I had a program to follow up one of the presentations with.)
+After viewing the presentation and taking the 6 question quiz, we usually discuss the question posed at the end of the lesson.
+Then we roll over the eyeglasses icon on the screen and find a follow-up media/map/matching quiz that matches the lesson for the day (I’ve previewed this ahead of time).
+This all will take about 15 minutes.
+At this point, I’ll usually follow up Life of Christ CD with other activities, including other software-based activities.
+These software activities might include: working on the lesson’s memory verse in Cal & Marty’s Scripture Memory Game CD, or using Let’s Talk CD to create some computer-spoken responses to questions the teacher has about the Life of Christ lesson.
+By the time we’re done doing Life of Christ and the follow-up activities, we’ve been at the computer about 30 minutes.

 Tip: I tell my kids they have to get all 6 quiz questions right, or try again.
 This makes them pay attention and they like mastering the quiz.
 The questions also present me with opportunities to elaborate.

-Tip: Life of Christ does a particularly good job of covering HOLY WEEK and the MIRACLES of Jesus.
-See the list of Life of Christ lessons on this page in the Doc Box.
+Life of Christ does a particularly good job of covering HOLY WEEK and the MIRACLES of Jesus.

 The Professor’s Office Bookshelf is a database of multimedia, interactive quizzes. and maps about Christ’s life and the New Testament.